CPK Insurance

 • Oklahoma requires commercial auto liability minimums of $25,000/$50,000/$25,000 if a business vehicle is part of the operation.

-• Oklahoma requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for mall, strip mall, and retail district locations.
+• Most commercial leases in Oklahoma require proof of general liability coverage, which matters for mall, strip mall, and retail district locations.

 • Buyers should confirm whether the policy includes property coverage, liability coverage, and any needed endorsements for inventory, equipment, or cyber liability coverage for electronics retailers.